Mutrux Firm Injury Lawyers

 In both Missouri and Illinois, wrongful death cases are civil actions that can provide compensation for funeral expenses, lost income, medical costs prior to death, loss of companionship, and the emotional and financial impact on surviving family members.
 The specific individuals eligible to file a claim are defined by state statutes, typically including spouses, children, parents, or, in some cases, siblings or estate representatives.
 If you are in Columbia or anywhere in Missouri or Illinois and have lost a loved one due to someone else’s negligence, a Columbia wrongful death lawyer can guide you through the legal process.
 With deep knowledge of both states’ laws, our team is committed to helping families pursue justice and secure the compensation they deserve in these most difficult times.

-The plaintiff must show that the defendant’s negligence was a direct cause of the incident that led to the death in order for their claim to be successful.
+To succeed in a wrongful death claim, the plaintiff must show that the defendant’s negligence was a direct cause of the incident leading to the death.
 One of the most important steps in a wrongful death case is selecting the right plaintiff.
-According to MO Statute §537.080(1), Missouri law establishes a strict hierarchy of individuals who are eligible to file a wrongful death suit.
+According to Missouri law, specifically MO Statute §537.080(1), there is a strict hierarchy of individuals eligible to file a wrongful death suit.

 This duty usually falls on a child or surviving spouse.
 A sibling or a plaintiff ad litem appointed by the court, however, may act on behalf of the decedent’s estate in specific circumstances.